Feral-Lang/Book/src/std/7-std-os.md

 # OS

-The **os** module allow to access to some functionalities of the underlying operating system
+The **os** module allows to access to some functionalities of the underlying operating system

 All the given examples assume the following imports:
 ```